Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

      {% include tip.html content= "If your subscription is not listed or to specify an existing service principal, follow the [Service Principal creation](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=vsts){:target=\"_blank\"} instructions." %}

 1. Select appropriate values from the dropdown - **Azure subscription** and **Azure Container Registry** as shown.
 Repeat this for the Build services, Push services and Lock services.
-Click the **Variables** tab.
+Click on the **Variables** tab.

     ![updateprocessbd](images/updateprocessbd.png)